Gadar: Ek Prem Katha: Plot

 During the 1947 Partition of India, communal violence erupted as people migrated between the newly formed nations of India and Pakistan.
 Amidst the chaos, Tara Singh, a Sikh trucker, initially joins Hindu and Sikh mobs together attacking Muslim refugees.
-However, upon encountering Sakina Ali—whom he recognizes from his college days—he protects her from a violent crowd.
+However, upon encountering Sakina Ali—whom he recognizes from her college and school days in Shimla—he protects her from a violent crowd.
 To shield her identity, he smears blood on her forehead, symbolically claiming her as his Sikh wife.

 The narrative flashes back to pre-Partition Lahore, where Tara delivers supplies to a college attended by Sakina.
 Although initially mocked by Sakina’s friends for his working-class background, Tara wins them over with his singing talent.
 Sakina is moved by his sincerity and advocates for him to perform at a college function.
 A bond develops between the two, and as a parting gesture on her graduation, Tara gifts Sakina a miniature Taj Mahal.

-Following the Partition, Tara's family attempts to migrate to India but is killed in a retaliatory attack by a Muslim mob.
+Following the Partition, Tara's family attempts to migrate to India, but is killed in a retaliatory attack by a Muslim mob.
 Devastated, Tara joins violent reprisals against Muslims.

 Returning to the present timeline, he shelters Sakina, who believes her family has perished.
 As they grow closer, Sakina decides to leave for a refugee camp to avoid burdening Tara.
 However, realizing her feelings for him, she returns, and the two marry and have a son named Charanjeet (fondly called "Jeete").

 Seven years later, Sakina learns her family is alive and residing in Lahore, where her father, Ashraf Ali, serves as mayor.
 Due to visa restrictions, she travels alone to reunite with them, promising to return.
 However, her family opposes the marriage and plans to wed her to a Muslim man.
 Sakina resists, expressing her wish to return to India and her son.

 Determined to bring her back, Tara crosses the border illegally with Jeete and his friend Darmiyaan.
 They locate Sakina and disrupt her forced marriage.
 To avoid public backlash, Ashraf Ali agrees to their reunion on the condition that Tara converts to Islam and settles in Pakistan.
 During a public gathering, Tara accepts the terms but refuses to denounce India, leading to a violent confrontation.

 The family escapes and takes refuge in a cottage near the border.
 When their location is betrayed, Ashraf Ali and his men pursue them.
 Tara, Sakina, Charanjeet, and Darmiyaan board a train to India, but are intercepted.
-In the clash, Sakina is shot and falls into a coma.
+In the clash, Sakina is accidentally shot by her father and falls into a coma.
 Upon recovering, she reunites with Tara and Charanjeet.
 Witnessing their love and devotion, Ashraf Ali has a change of heart and accepts Tara as his son-in-law.
 The family returns to India, reunited.